-• Infrastructure Restriction Notice Database - IM must install this database, which specifies all the restrictions on the network (Note: according to the ERA recommendation2 this database might be removed from the revised TAF TSI)
+- Infrastructure Restriction Notice Database IM must install this database, which specifies all the restrictions on the network.
+This database has been removed from the revised TAF TSI (EU 1305/2014) - Reference files contains unique location ID, company ID, etc. across the EU to identify uniquely the actors and locations within the TAF TSI.